 Mobile Broadband.
 Our mobile broadband products include the design and development of airborne, maritime and ground mobile terminals and systems.
-Existing certified systems in the in-flight broadband market include Connexion by Boeing[®] and SKYLink for ARINC.
+Existing certified systems in the in-flight broadband market include SKYLink for ARINC.
 We are also developing systems for the maritime and ground mobile markets.